 Annually, the Chair of the Audit Committee provides the Corporation with a report on audit activity in the College.
-Further the internal audit provider submits an annual report to the Audit Committee and thence the Corporation.
+In addition, the internal audit provider submits an annual report to the Audit Committee which is reviewed and presented to the Corporation.
 The report includes the independent internal audit providers' opinion on the adequacy and effectiveness of the College's system of risk management, controls and governance processes.